 To each their own tastes, to each their own prices

 The Carrefour’s new grocery store is open!
-Come see us at 2375 Sainte Catherine Street East.
+Come see us at 2375 Sainte Catherine Street East, from Tuesday to Sunday.

 - Tuesday through Friday from 11 AM to 7 PM